IBM/banking-risk-mitigation-nlu-studio/README.md

 You can push the app to IBM Cloud using [IBM Cloud CLI](https://console.bluemix.net/docs/cli).
 This will use the services and application name in the `manifest.yml` file.
 From the root directory of the cloned git repository, login into IBM Cloud using CLI:
 ```
 ibmcloud login

+NOTE: Ensure you are in the same Region, Organization and Space as the Watson Natural Language Understanding service created above.
 ```
-`Ensure you are in the same Region, Organization and Space as the Watson Natural Language Understanding service created above.`

 Push the app to IBM Cloud:
 ```